What is the first step if we want to find out more for a specific project?

 To be Prompt, Polite, and Professional and demonstrate a passion for what we do … everything else will follow.
 We hate when someone you are paying doesn’t show up as planned, so we will not do that to you.

 There is no excuse not to be well mannered … no excuse at all.
-We believe in taking the time to help the client understand what will happen for their specific job, regardless of how big or small and in whatever level of detail they need to feel comfortable.
+We believe in taking the time to help the client understand what will happen to their specific job, regardless of how big or small and in whatever level of detail they need to feel comfortable.
 We always want you to feel at ease asking anything of us.

 What happens if the job requires one or more permits?